 Another Achumawi game was shinny, which is an athletic sport similar to lacrosse and rugby.

-Traditionally, only men and teenage boys played shinny.
+According to tradition, only men and teenage boys played shinny.
 Achumawi girls often played with

 Like many California Indians, Achumawi mothers traditionally carried their babies in

 What were Achumawi homes like in the past?

 The Achumawis lived in tule houses.
 Usually these dwellings were made from a cone-shaped frame of wooden poles placed over a